Floydlang/floyd/docs/floyd_speak.md

 ### send()

-Sends a message to an actor.
+Sends a message to a Floyd process.

-The actor may run on a different OS thread but send() is thread safe.
+The process may run on a different OS thread but send() is thread safe.

-	send(string actor_key, json_value message)
+	send(string process_key, json_value message)

 If the expression evaluates to false, the program will log to the output, then be aborted via an exception.

+### select()

+TBD POC

+Called from a process function to read its inbox.
+It will block until a message is received or it times out.

 ### assert()